MileHacker Logo

 • Watch for motorcycles and scooters that may weave through traffic.

-• Parking in Kos Town can be challenging, especially in peak season.
+• Parking in Kos Town can be challenging, particularly in the high season.

 Rental Vehicle Practicalities